Amex Centurion Card Military Benefits – “Black Card” MLA

 Amex Centurion Card Military Benefits

 So, would Military Lending Act protections apply to the Amex Centurion card?
-I believe MLA benefits would apply to the elusive Amex Black Card and your annual fees would get reduced.
+I believe MLA benefits would apply to the elusive Amex Black Card.
 I'm not sure about the $10,000 initiation fee.

 However, I have no data points to support this.
 But, it's definitely possible that someone who is eligible for an American Express Centurion card would also be eligible for MLA benefits.